lambdaclass/lambda_ethereum_consensus/spec/validator.md

 *Note*: It is recommended for a validator to call `prepare_execution_payload` as soon as input parameters become known, and make subsequent calls to this function when any of these parameters gets updated.

+##### BLS to execution changes

+Up to `MAX_BLS_TO_EXECUTION_CHANGES`, [`BLSToExecutionChange`](./beacon-chain.md#blstoexecutionchange) objects can be included in the `block`.
+The BLS to execution changes must satisfy the verification conditions found in [BLS to execution change processing](./beacon-chain.md#new-process_bls_to_execution_change).

+### Changing from BLS to execution withdrawal credentials

+First, the validator must construct a valid [`BLSToExecutionChange`](./beacon-chain.md#blstoexecutionchange) `message`.
+This `message` contains the `validator_index` for the validator who wishes to change their credentials, the `from_bls_pubkey` -- the BLS public key corresponding to the **withdrawal BLS secret key** used to form the `BLS_WITHDRAWAL_PREFIX` withdrawal credential, and the `to_execution_address` specifying the execution layer address to which the validator's balances will be withdrawn.

+*Note*: The withdrawal key pair used to construct the `BLS_WITHDRAWAL_PREFIX` withdrawal credential should be distinct from the signing key pair used to operate the validator under typical circumstances.
+Consult your validator deposit tooling documentation for further details if you are not aware of the difference.

+*Warning*: This message can only be included on-chain once and is irreversible so ensure the correctness and accessibility to `to_execution_address`.

+Next, the validator signs the assembled `message: BLSToExecutionChange` with the **withdrawal BLS secret key** and this `signature` is placed into a `SignedBLSToExecutionChange` message along with the inner `BLSToExecutionChange` `message`.
+Note that the `SignedBLSToExecutionChange` message should pass all of the validations in [`process_bls_to_execution_change`](./beacon-chain.md#new-process_bls_to_execution_change).

+The `SignedBLSToExecutionChange` message should then be submitted to the consensus layer network.
+Once included on-chain, the withdrawal credential change takes effect.
+No further action is required for a validator to enter into the automated withdrawal process.

+*Note*: A node *should* prioritize locally received `BLSToExecutionChange` operations to ensure these changes make it on-chain through self published blocks even if the rest of the network censors.

 #### Packaging into a `SignedBeaconBlock`